Postman Configuration

 Optional: Create Environments in Postman

-If you use multiple ThreatConnect instances, it can be helpful to create an environment for each instance with the variables included in this collection via the Environments tab on the side navigation bar.
-Once you have created environments for each ThreatConnect instance you access, select the environment from the Environment dropdown when making API requests in Postman.
+If you use multiple ThreatConnect instances, it can be helpful to create an environment for each instance with the variables included in this collection via the Environments tab in the Postman sidebar.
+After you create an environment for each of your ThreatConnect instances, select the environment from the Environment at the top right of Postman before making API requests.